International Student Mobility to and from the Middle East

 Aneta Hayes is Senior Lecturer in Education and Internationalisation Director in the School of Social, Political, and Global Studies, Keele University, UK.

-Sally Findlow is Senior Lecturer and Subject Lead for Education, and Director of Professional Doctorates in the School of Social Sciences and Public Policy, Keele University, UK.
+Sally Findlow is Senior Lecturer and Director of Professional Doctorates in the School of Social, Political, and Global Studies, Keele University, UK.

 "International Student Mobility to and from the Middle East: Theorizing Public, Institutional, and Self-Constructions of Cross-Border investigates internationalization in the region through new lenses.
 It critically analyses the concepts of mobility, focusing on TNE and program mobility, and of international students, focusing on student agency, both from a theoretical and practical point of view.
 It also shows the diversity and inequality present in the region."

 -- Giorgio Marinoni, Manager, HE and Internationalization International Association of Universities, Paris

 "This book is an excellent much-needed addition to the scholarship of international higher education.
 It gives a unique insight into the perspectives, experiences, and paradigms surrounding international students mobilizing to and from the Middle East.
 Researchers, stakeholders, and leaders in higher education will benefit from reading the research-driven thought-provoking and informative chapters."

 -- Carly Armour, Research Graduate Assistant, Office of the Provost, University of Iowa, USA